Bangkok Travel Tips for Autistic or Neurodivergent Travellers: How to Prepare for Your Trip

 - Street Layouts: Pavements can be uneven or crowded with vendors.

-- Restroom Access: Public toilets vary widely in cleanliness; some have a small fee.
+- Restroom Access: Public toilets vary widely in type and cleanliness; some have a small fee.

 - Unplanned Events: Street parades, protests, or sudden festivals can disrupt plans.
 Your guide can quickly reroute to avoid overwhelm.